-Committee on Payments and Market Infrastructures (CPMI)
+Committee on Payments and Market Infrastructures (CPMI) - overview

 The Committee on Payments and Market Infrastructures (CPMI) promotes the safety and efficiency of payment, clearing, settlement and related arrangements, thereby supporting financial stability and the wider economy.